logcho/WorldTycoon/README.md

-# WorldTycoon
+# WorldTycoonFiles
-The start of World Tycoon
+A rushed botched frontend with no consideration of the backend